mullet1989/lauristonrunners/content/about/_index.md

 <!---
 ![image](https://www.lauristonrunners.club/img/sunday_pack_run_cropped.jpg)
 -->
-Lauriston Runners Club operates from Lauriston Cottage, 6B Southside Common, London SW19 4TG, which has changing and other facilities.
+Lauriston Runners Club operates from Lauriston Cottage, 6B Southside Common, London SW19 4TG, which has separate changing rooms, showers and toilets for men and women and a weights room.
 The Club’s object is the encouragement of running.
-The cottage is on the edge of Wimbledon Common and available for members to use at any time.
+The cottage is on the edge of Wimbledon Common and each member is provided with a key to be able to use the facilities at any time.
+It is a superb location to head out for runs on the Common, Richmond Park and more - and along the banks of the Thames anywhere from Putney to Hampton Court.

 The day-to-day functions (administration, catering, cleaning, gardening and property maintenance) are carried out by the Club’s committee and members.
 The Club is financed by members’ subscriptions and donations.